aprilyao-01/Summer23/react-app/readme.md

 1. Check if `Node` installed by run  `$ node -v` in terminal.
 If doesn't show version or show error, then go to https://nodejs.org/en/ and install first.
 2. Run `$ npx create-react-app .` which use the current folder and create application inside of it.
 To specify the target folder, replace the `.` with target folder name.
 After a long time waiting, it will shows `Success!
 Created react-app at <folder path>` which means the app is created successfully.
     - Or run `$npx create-react-app . --template typescript` to create a new  React app project with TS.
-3. Inside that directory, you can run several commands:
+3. Inside that directory, several commands can run:
     - `npm start` to starts the **development** server (i.e. runs the app in the development mode).
 Recommend begin with this command.
-    - `npm run build`: Bundles the app into static files for **production**. and scripts into the app directory.
-If you do this, you can’t go back!
+    - `npm run build`: Bundles the app into static files for **production** and scripts into the app directory. :warning: If do this, **can’t go back!**
 4. Runs the app in the development mode by `$ npm start` and open [http://localhost:3000](http://localhost:3000) to view it in browser.

 5. To get blank application :